earthly/website/blog/_posts/2022-06-07-yaml-validate-and-lint-cue-lang.md

 s1 : lib1.#MyString
 ~~~

-It all works very much like golang packages.
+It all works very much like Golang packages.

 </div>

 ## Back To YAML

 Having type checking for YAML sounds great.
 And CueLang has lots more features for improving configuration.
 But I have a problem.
 I want types and constraints for my blog config, but how much incentive do the Jekyll theme authors have to provide them?
-Not much because not many Jekyll users are using Cue and that won't change because the types.
+Not much because not many Jekyll users are using cue, which won't change because of the lack of types.
 It's the chicken and the egg problem of type annotations.

-TypeScript solved this with [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped), a giant community driven efforts to source types for various JavaScript libraries.
-CueLang doesn't yet have a similar concept.
+TypeScript solved this with [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped), a massive community-driven effort to source types for various JavaScript libraries.
+Unfortunately, CueLang doesn't yet have a similar concept.

 ## Generating YAML

-Another problem is that ideally I'd like my programming language to be able to read cue files directly.
+Another problem is that, ideally, I'd like my programming language to be able to read `.cue` files directly.
 Only Golang supports this.

-Nevertheless, much like TypeScript, as a suffiecently motivated users i can do an end run around these concerns, just the way I have here, by writing my own types and then using the cue cli tool to turn my cue back to yaml. ( And this is all I can really do with Jekyll since Jekyll is written in Ruby and has no support for cue so I need to convert back to YAML before running the blog. )
+Nevertheless, much like TypeScript, as a sufficiently motivated user, I can do an end-run around these concerns.
+I just have to write my own types and then use the `cue` CLI tool to turn my cue back YAML. ( And this is all I can really do with Jekyll, since Jekyll is written in Ruby and has no support for cue.
+So I need to convert back to YAML before running the blog. )

 `cue` does support this: